 I am strongly of the opinion that it benefits the plants themselves since the dead foliage provides protection to delicate new growth beneath at the end of winter.

 Leaving them for just one annual cut back at the end of winter reduces maintenance for you and also gives a winter home to wildlife.
 I have toads in my garden who right now are snuggled up beneath the shelter of my Nepeta.
-Yes, the Nepeta is likely to look a bit ropey as we get to the end of winter, but I have no slugs or snails in my garden.
+Yes, the Nepeta will start to look a bit ropey as we get to the end of winter, but because of the toads and hedgehogs I have the slugs and snails under control in my garden without the need for a chemical pesticide.
 It is not unusual to find in spring hedgehogs hibernating beneath the foliage of ornamental grasses.

 Many perennials also look amazing lightly dusted in winter frost.